MUTOR-2/ScienceOfMusic/_units/02/index.md

 The cochlea is a coiled, fluid-filled tubular structure.
 It is lined with membranes which divide the inside of the cochlea into fluid-filled compartments.

 {% include img-figure url="./anatomy_cochlea_fetus.png" description="Cochlea Dissected" width="400px" %}
-(Image source: Rebillard, M. L., [Journey into the World of Hearing](http://www.cochlea.eu/en/ear/inner-ear) by Pujol, R. et al., NeurOreille, Montpellier)
+(Image source: Rebillard, M. L., [Journey into the World of Hearing](http://www.cochlea.eu/en/ear/inner-ear) by Pujol, R. et al., NeurOreille, Montpellier.
+Licensed by copyright owner)

 A dissected cochlea of a human fetus.

 {% include img-figure url="./anatomy_cochlea_crosssection.png" description="Cochlea Cross-section" %}
+(Image by Janina Luckow)

 A cross-sectional view of the cochlea shows that it is divided by the Reissner membrane, the tectorial membrane, and the basilar membrane.